Leon Reid IV

-Leon Reid IV, also known as VERBS and Darius Jones, (born September 18, 1979) is an American artist widely credited as being among the pioneers of 21st century street art.
+Leon Reid IV, also known as VERBS and Darius Jones, (born September 18, 1979) is an American artist widely credited as being among the pioneers of 21st-century street art.
 His brief creative output is marked by numerous phases, several of which are known by separate alter-egos.

-Early Graffiti in Cincinnati
+Early graffiti in Cincinnati

-Leon IV began writing graffiti in Cincinnati, Ohio in 1995, at the age of 15.
-He was attracted to the traditional uses of spray paint, markers, wild style lettering and black-book culture as first developed by graffiti writers in Philadelphia and New York City a quarter of a century earlier.
-Leon IV chose VERBS as his tag (graffiti identity) by watching a video by underground hip-hop group The Nonce.
+Leon IV began writing graffiti in Cincinnati, Ohio, in 1995, at the age of 15.
+He was attracted to the traditional uses of spray paint, markers, wildstyle lettering and black-book culture as first developed by graffiti writers in Philadelphia and New York City a quarter of a century earlier.

+Leon IV chose VERBS as his tag by watching a video by underground hip-hop group The Nonce.
 "I saw this fat guy rapping on T.V.... he had a big black sweatshirt that read "VERBS" in the middle of it...I badly needed a name and for some reason it seemed to have the right feel " He said in conversation.

-As VERBS, Leon IV engaged in numerous street bombing missions (graffiti made on urban infrastructure typically at night) with his friend MERZ, also a young graffiti writer.
+As VERBS, Leon IV engaged in numerous street-bombing missions (graffiti made on urban infrastructure typically at night) with his friend MERZ, also a young graffiti writer.
 Street bombing, the dominant vehicle of graffiti expression after the era of New York City train writing ended in the late 1980s, could be just as dangerous as train writing.

 One night after painting graffiti on a rooftop with MERZ, Leon IV fell off the side of a building while descending its back wall.
-A sharp object in the alley below made a laceration in his left leg on impact, for which he "still bears the scar" he claimed in an off the record statement.
+A sharp object in the alley below made a laceration in his left leg on impact, for which he "still bears the scar" he claimed in an off-the-record statement.